 According to the Astral Tome, Nexus is believed to have existed longer than any other being in the universe.
 More specifically, she was once the only inhabitant of Terminus but single-handedly saved the souls of both mortals and gods alike after the first planar collisions.
 She is the omnipotent heart of the universe and ruled as such for an unfathomable length of time.
 That was until the dark gods of Myraxys entered the fray from the void, which led to the War Before Ages.
 As a last resort, she unleashed what has become known as Terminus Arcana, which shattered nearly all of existence.
 From the rubble, Nexus selected certain civilizations and brought them to Terminus so that it could be reborn.

-Pantheon: Rise of the Fallen is being developed by a team formed by Brad McQuaid.
+Development on Pantheon: Rise of the Fallen began in late 2013 with a small team of MMO veterans formed by Brad McQuaid.
 McQuaid, known as "Aradune" among players, was one of the original designers that created EverQuest.
 He left Sony Online Entertainment in 2001 at the height of EverQuest's popularity to start his own company, Sigil Games, and develop the ill-fated Vanguard: Saga of Heroes.
 Ironically, SOE ended up publishing Vanguard in 2007 after Microsoft Studios bailed on the project.
 McQuaid stayed on with SOE and even returned to the EverQuest team helping with the game's annual expansions.
 In September 2013, he once again left to start his own project.